kiiapp13/kc/Telnet_SSH_Wireshark.md

 4. Press **Enter** — you will see all Telnet packets.
 5. Each packet shows: Source IP, Destination IP, Protocol (TELNET), Length, and Info (e.g., "1 byte data", "2 bytes data").
 6. You can right-click any packet → **Follow** → **TCP Stream** to see the entire conversation in plain text (since Telnet is unencrypted).

-**Key Observation:** Telnet sends data in **plaintext** — usernames, passwords, and commands are all visible in Wireshark.
-This is why Telnet is considered insecure.

----

 ## PART B: SSH/FTP ANALYSIS IN WIRESHARK (Kali Linux)